 The activities of the Grŵp, together with the factors likely to affect its future development and performance are set out in the Annual Report.
 The financial position of the Grŵp, its cash flow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.
-The Grŵp currently has cash and cash equivalents of £24m (2022: £31m) and £0.1m (2022: £0.2m) of loans outstanding with bankers.
-The Grŵp's forecasts associated with these loans and financial projections indicate that it will be able to operate within the covenants for the foreseeable future.
-Accordingly, the Grŵp has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.
+The Grŵp currently has cash and cash equivalents of £19.7m (2022: £24.1m) and no loans (2023: £0.1m) outstanding with banks.
+The Grŵp's forecasts show that it has a reasonable expectation that it has adequate resources to continue in operational existence for the foreseeable future, and for this reason will continue to adopt the going concern basis in the preparation of its Financial Statements.